-Second, those who, in childhood, had a primary-carer who was excessively anxious about their health, or more generally overprotective, are at increased risk of developing health anxiety in adulthood.
+- those who, in childhood, had a primary carer who was excessively anxious about their health, or more generally overprotective, are at increased risk of developing health anxiety in adulthood.

-Third, those who, in childhood, experienced a close family member (such as sibling, mother or father) being seriously ill are at increased risk of going on to develop health anxiety.
+- those who, in childhood, experienced a close family member (such as a sibling, mother, or father) being seriously ill are at increased risk of going on to develop health anxiety.

-Fourth, people who, as children, had parents who excessively shielded them from the reality of health problems (e.g. parents who never talked about their own illnesses or the illnesses / deaths of other family members, including never allowing the child to attend funerals) are more likely to go on to develop health anxiety
+- those who, as children, had parents who excessively shielded them from the reality of health problems (e.g. parents who never talked about their own illnesses or the illnesses/deaths of other family members, including never allowing the child to attend funerals) are more likely to go on to develop health anxiety

 2) Chemicals in the brain (especially low serotonin activity)